Frequently asked questions

 Buy a funeral plan

-You can buy a funeral plan online or within your local funeral home.
+You can buy a pre-paid funeral plan online or in your local funeral home.
 If you'd like more information you can speak to a member of our Funeral Planning Team on 0800 088 4883.